Japan's emperor greets public for 1st time since succession

-Japan's new Emperor Naruhito, left, waves with Empress Masako, right, to well-wishers from the balcony during his first public appearance with his imperial families at Imperial Palace Saturday, May 4, 2019, in ... more

-TOKYO (AP) — Japan's Emperor Naruhito has greeted the public for the first time since his succession, expressing hope for Japan to keep pursuing peace.
+TOKYO (AP) — Japan's Emperor Naruhito greeted the public Saturday for the first time since his succession, expressing hope for Japan to keep pursuing peace.

 Naruhito ascended the Chrysanthemum Throne on Wednesday, a day after his 85-year-old father, Akihito, abdicated.

-From a balcony overlooking the palace ground, Naruhito on Saturday thanked thousands of well-wishers for congratulating him.
+From a balcony overlooking the palace ground, Naruhito thanked tens of thousands of well-wishers for congratulating him.

-He wished for the people's happiness and Japan's development while seeking peace by joining hands with the rest of the world.
+"I am deeply grateful and pleased that I am receiving celebration from you all today," said Naruhito, wearing a tuxedo and standing next to his wife, Empress Masako.
+"I wish for your health and happiness, and sincerely hope that our country pursues world peace hand in hand with other countries and will develop further."

+As he waved from the balcony, where he was accompanied by other members of his royal family, the spectators cheered, took photos and waved Japanese flags.
+Akihito, who became the emperor emeritus, and his wife Michiko, were not present to avoid concerns about interference with the serving emperor.

 The 59-year-old new emperor is a historian who studied at Oxford.
 He is the first emperor born after the World War II and one who has studied overseas.